Ricci curvature, the convexity of volume and minimal Lagrangian submanifolds: Abstract

 \section{Abstract}

-We show that, in toric K\"ahler geometry, convexity properties of the volume functional can be used to characterize the sign of the Ricci curvature.
-We also discuss analogous relationships in the more general context of group compactifications, and existence results for minimal Lagrangian submanifolds.
+We show that, in toric K\"ahler geometry, the sign of the Ricci curvature corresponds exactly to convexity properties of the volume functional.
+We also discuss analogous relationships in the more general context of quasi-homogeneous manifolds, and existence results for minimal Lagrangian submanifolds.

 \thefootnote \footnote{MSC 2020: 14M27, 53Cxx, 32Uxx}